Sarah Andrews (cricketer): International debut

 In July 2007, Australia hosted New Zealand in a Rose Bowl series in the middle of the southern hemisphere winter by staging the matches in the tropical northern city of Darwin.
 Andrews had another expensive spell in the one-off T20 international, conceding 37 from her four overs while her colleagues averaged 4.37 runs per over.
 However, she was on hand in the run-chase scoring one not out as Australia reached the target with one wicket in hand.
 She was in better form in the ODIs, taking 2/22 in a seven-wicket win in the first match.
 After going wicketless in the next fixture, she was promoted to No. 8 for the only time in her career in the run-chase.
-She made 10 from 16 balls before??? as Australia lost by ????.

-she took 3/23, including five maidens in ten overs, helping to restrict New Zealand to 8/187 and setting up a six-wicket win.
-She took 2/34 in the next match and then scored an unbeaten 11 to help guide the Australians to a three-wicket win????xxx, taking an unassailable 3–1 series lead.
+She made 10 from 16 balls before being bowled as Australia lost by 35 runs.
+In the next ODI she took 3/23, including five maidens in ten overs, helping to restrict New Zealand to 8/187 and setting up a six-wicket win.
+She scored an unbeaten 11 and took 2/34 in the next match to help guide the Australians to a two-run win, taking an unassailable 3–1 series lead.
 She took 2/29 in a four-wicket win in the next match, ending the series with nine wickets at 15.11 and an economy rate of 3.16 and scored 31 runs at 15.50, at a strike rate of 75.61.

 After going wicketless in the first two matches of the 2007–08 WNCL against South Australia, Andrews took 3/21 in the next match against Victoria to set up a seven-wicket win.
 She then took a wicket in each of the next two matches before claiming 2/30 and scoring 13 as New South Wales took a hard-fought two-wicket win over Queensland.
 She ended the eight-match season with eight wickets at 23.87 and an economy rate of 3.35 and scored 50 runs at 8.33.
 After winning their first seven matches, New South Wales lost the last match against Western Australia, but it was enough for them to qualify first to host the final.
 The decider against South Australia was abandoned due to rain and New South Wales were awarded the title for qualifying first.
 Interstate T20 matches were introduced and Andrews took 2/51 from a total of eight overs in two matches.